-Adding a definition of clear space to your logo is one such standard.
+Adding a definition of clear space to your logo is one such standard of blank space branding.
 Defining logo clear space will save you a ton of time and help ensure that your logo is displayed correctly at all times.

 Clear space is the term for a specific amount of space that a logo must have on all sides, no matter where it is used.
 The reason for clear space is to ensure that a logo maximizes visibility and impact.

 How do I determine the right amount of clear space?

 Choosing the right amount of logo clear space is very easy to do.
 In your logo, pick an element that is a standard or base size in your design.
 In the example to the right, the standardized element is the "O" in "Logo".
 Everything else in the design extends outwards from the size of the "O" - e.g. the lower part of the "g" and upper part of the "L" extend from the base unit of the "O".